Houzz

 Houzz is an American website, online community and business management software for architecture; interior design and decorating; landscape design and home improvement.
 It was founded in 2009 and is based in Palo Alto, California.

+In addition to its consumer-facing marketplace and inspiration tools, the company offers Houzz Pro, a software suite for home professionals that includes project management, estimating, and 3D design tools.
+The platform supports millions of users and professionals worldwide and has expanded through acquisitions, mobile applications, and the integration of artificial intelligence and augmented reality features.

 History

+Founding and early development

 Houzz was founded as an online platform in February 2009 by Adi Tatarko and her husband Alon Cohen, in response to the challenges they faced with their own home remodeling project.
 They found it difficult to communicate their vision for their home, and to find the right professionals for their project.
 Cohen coded the initial website himself, and they asked a few Bay Area architects to upload their portfolios, to give home renovators ideas for their projects.
 The site spread by word-of-mouth and they began to receive emails from homeowners and home professionals outside the Bay Area asking them to open more categories on Houzz and expand to other areas.
 Houzz became a company in the fall of 2010.

-In November 2010, Houzz released an app for the iPad.
+In November 2010, Houzz released an app for iPad.
 The Android version of the app was released in December 2012.
 In July 2013, Houzz introduced the Real Cost Finder, an interactive tool that helps users plan home renovations and total costs.
 The tool is based on data collected from the Houzz community.